UK General Election Special

 Military spending in Britain will, according to the Tories, get annual increases until 2020 to achieve the NATO minimum defence spending target of two per cent of GDP.
 However, the books have been cooked, with elements that are not connected to actual Defence of the nation inserted into the calculations.
 In truth the UK spends less than two per cent GDP on forces that defend the nation.

 Additionally, when he was Chancellor of the Exchequer, the current Editor of the London Evening Standard newspaper (George Osborne) put the capital costs of regenerating the nuclear deterrent into the Defence budget for the first time.
 He did this despite Trident being a political-strategic and diplomatic tool and not a military capability.
 It diverts even more funds away from front line capabilities.
-If a UK Govt wanted to deliberately devise a structure that ensures Britain can no longer project power or protect itself properly it could not devise a better structure of funding.
+If a UK Govt wanted to deliberately devise a structure that ensures Britain can no longer project power or protect itself properly it could not create a worse model.

 Theresa May has not changed any of these aspects, nor does she show signs of wanting to, along with a seemingly poor grasp of detail on the overall hollowing out of the UK Armed Forces and the Navy in particular.